seir-flex/unit-2-lab-express-mongo-giphy/readme.md

 ## Notes on the Front End
 * This app uses JavaScript for dom manipulation.
 * A CSS Framework called materialize is used for the modals.
-Here JS is used to turn them on and off.
+Here JQuery is used to turn them on and off.
 * [Axios](https://github.com/axios/axios) is used for AJAX requests.
 * Update appears when you click the grey button at the top.
 * Edit and delete appear when you click on an image.